microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissues.md

 Intermittently, Jenkins slaves are unable to be launched, and so builds do not happen.

 **Workaround**
 Remove the container cap in Jenkins, which defaults to 10.
 In Jenkins, from the *Jenkins* button, click on the dropdown to expand the menu, click *Manage Jenkins > Configure System*, then find the *Container Cap* parameter.
 Remove the value, leaving it blank so it gives unlimited containers.

+## Projects are not deployed from file-watcher unless the chart name matches the project name

+The project name must match the chart folder name so that file-watcher can deploy projects.
+Project names are restricted to contain characters a to z and numbers 0 to 9.
+This is especially important with imported projects because created projects automatically have the same Helm chart folder name as the project name.

+**Workaround:** When importing projects, specify the same name as the Helm chart folder name.
+You might be required to rename the Helm chart folder in order to satisfy the project name restrictions.

 # Linux